-We offer a range of AS and A2 Levels.
+We offer a range of A2 Levels.
 These are a step-up from GCSEs and focus on academic subjects.
 They are highly valued by universities and employers, due to their rigorous nature.
-A2 levels are now all linear qualifications, which means that exams are taken at the end of Year 13.
-Some subjects also offer AS levels, which are separate qualifications and do not count towards the A2 Levels, but are useful if you are thinking of studying four subjects.
-In terms of UCAS points they are worth 40% of an A2 Level.
+A2 levels are linear qualifications, which means that exams are taken at the end of Year 13.
+Some subjects offer AS levels for top performing students which are separate qualifications and do not count towards the A2 Levels, but are useful if you are thinking of studying four subjects.
+In terms of UCAS points they are worth 40% of an A2 Level

-BTEC Level 3
+BTFC Level 3